 - ☐ What do you mean by saying using true metrics?
 The Hop count does not reflect the cost.
-Some hops are more expensive than others hops.
-True metrics would reflect actual costs. - ☐ Doesn't IP-anycast violate the rule that computers need to have different IP addresses? - -Anycast means "to anyone" in the set.
-For example, anycasting a question "What time is it?" to students in this class will result in a response from any one of the students.
+Some hops are more expensive than others.
+True metrics would reflect actual costs. - ☐ Doesn't IP-anycast violate the rule that computers must have different IP addresses? - -Anycast means "to anyone" in the set.
+For example, any question "What time is it?" to students in this class will result in a response from any of the students.
 One response is sufficient in this case. - -Multicast means to "everyone" in the set.
 For example, "please submit your questions by midnight" needs to be multicast.
 Anycast will not work.
-Individual IPs will be too much work. - ☐What is meant by external routes?

-Routes learned from other autonomous systems
+Individual IPs will be too much work. - ☐ What is meant by external routes? - Routes learned from other autonomous systems - ☐ Why does OSPF include external routes?